Porton Advanced and Sinorda Biomedicine Enter Strategic Collaboration to Accelerate Cell Therapy Development for Solid Tumors

 About Porton Advanced

-Porton Advanced Solutions (Porton Advanced) is a Cell & Gene therapies (CGT) CDMO company, providing end-to-end process development (PD), analytical development (AD), GMP manufacturing and testing services to meet clients' needs for their therapeutic products at the pre-clinical, clinical, and commercial stage.
-Our dedicated process development and analytical development teams have established not only robust platforms-based USP/DSP and GMP manufacturing capability and capacity, but also, proprietary technologies to further empower our clients' successes.
-Our services include gene & cell engineering discovery research and technology licensing, process development and analytical development, testing, drug substances (DS) and drug products (DP), cGMP manufacturing across plasmids, cell therapy, gene therapy, virotherapy and mRNA-based therapeutic platforms.
+Porton Advanced Solutions (Porton Advanced) is a Cell and Gene Therapy (CGT) CDMO company, providing end-to-end process development (PD), analytical development (AD), GMP manufacturing and testing services to meet clients' needs for their therapeutic products at the pre-clinical, clinical, and commercial stage.
+Our dedicated process development and analytical development teams have established not only robust platform-based USP/DSP and GMP manufacturing capability and capacity, but also, proprietary technologies to further empower our clients' successes.
+Our services include gene and cell engineering discovery research and technology licensing, process development and analytical development, testing, drug substances (DS) and drug products (DP), cGMP manufacturing across plasmids, cell therapy, gene therapy, virotherapy and mRNA-based therapeutic platforms.

 About Sinorda Biomedicine